ansrali/data422-group-project/project.daily.md

   - Data Analysis
 - SUMMARY

 and **Jinze** completed the report except for the Data analysis and Summary sections.
-Due to spend almost a whole day in reorganized the report, **Jinze** would not spent time on transfer to RMD format.
+Due to spend almost a whole day in reorganized the report, **Jinze** would not spent time to transfer to RMD format.

 ## 28-10-2022
 **Jinze(Jerry)** recommends that the report be reorganized to follow the following structure.